Cloth Doll #1 Elizabeth: Throwback Thursday

 I really enjoyed the new challenges that Elizabeth created and I have already started on the next project!

-This post was originally posted on 24th February 2015 and revised January 2019.
+This post was originally posted on 24th February 2015 and revised in January 2019.